Acrylic nails are extremely durable and long-lasting and if you get a fill-in every 3 weeks, they can last you up to 6-8 weeks.

 Also, check out my article on The Dangers & Effects of Acrylic Nails- Can it Cause Cancer

-- Your nails to heal and grow naturally – since they won’t be constantly filed, exposed to harsh chemicals and the acrylic weighing on them
+- Your nails to heal and grow naturally – since they won’t be constantly filed and have the acrylic weighing on them

 - You to examine the health of your nails – without any acrylic blocking your view.